SpongePowered/SpongeDocs/source/plugin/basics/blocks/tileentities.rst

     public void ejectDiscFromJukebox(TileEntity entity) {
         if (isJukebox(entity)) {
             Jukebox jukebox = (Jukebox) entity);
-            jukebox.eject();
+            jukebox.ejectRecord();
         }
     }

-After performing this cast, the methods provided by the particular interface can be accessed (in this example the ``eject()`` method).
-For detailed information about ``TileEntity`` subtypes and their respective methods refer to the ``org.spongepowered.api.block.tile`` package and its subpackages in the API docs.
+After performing this cast, the methods provided by the particular interface can be accessed (in this example the ``ejectRecord()`` method).
+For detailed information about ``TileEntity`` subtypes and their respective methods refer to the ``org.spongepowered.api.block.tileentity`` package and its subpackages in the API docs.

 Accessing and Modifying a Tile Entity's Data